ebi-pf-team/genome-properties/docs/calculating.rst

 =============================

-The presence or absence of genome properties (GPs) within a given genome or proteome, is calculated based on the matches to the relevant InterPro entries and their associated protein signatures.
+The presence or absence of genome properties (GPs) within a given proteome, is calculated based on the matches to the relevant InterPro entries and their associated protein signatures.
 The evidence (HMM) for each constituent step is tested against the proteome in question, and each step defined as a hit or a miss.
 The total number of hits is then compared with the threshold level defined for the GP, to determine if the GP resolves to a YES (all required steps are present), NO (too few required steps are present) or PARTIAL (the number of required steps present is greater than the threshold, indicating that some evidence of the presence of the GP can be assumed).

 Calculating Genome Properties for user-defined data
 ---------------------------------------------------